-Believe it or not, it’s often said that the human body is best designed to handle walking for days on end.
-Long-distance hikers tell tales of gaining their "hiker's legs" after weeks on the trail.
+It’s often said that the human body is best designed to handle walking for days on end.
+Long-distance hikers tell of gaining their ‘hikers legs’ after weeks on the trail.
 So what better way to get yours than to try out some of the longest trail routes out there?

-Bragging factor: Everyone will know what you're talking about.
+Wow factor: Everyone will know what you're talking about

 Where: Stretches across Canada